Journalist · Attorney · Podcast Host

 Each season of UnCommon Law takes listeners inside a different corner of the legal system through deeply reported, scripted episodes with original interviews, archival audio, and cinematic sound design.

-Season 11: Justice Transformed In Production
+Season 11: Justice Transformed Current Season

 An investigation into the transformation of the Department of Justice.
 Featuring interviews with former Attorneys General, career prosecutors who resigned on principle, and legal scholars debating the limits of presidential power over federal law enforcement.